AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 ### Experimental Apparatus

 The experimental apparatus included pumps, a coiled flocculator, and a sedimentation tube ([Figure 1](https://github.com/AguaClara/fluoride/blob/master/Summer%202018%20fluoride%20report/Bench%20setup.png)).
+Two new sedimentation tubes were fabricated.
+Fabrication details are listed below, under the Manual section.
 Water flows into the system through the water pump.
 Fluoride and coagulant (PACl) are pumped into the system from their respective stock tanks.
 The water, fluoride, and PACl mixture flows into the coiled flocculator.
 In the flocculator, PACl particles collide with fluoride ions, forming flocs.
 The mixture flows from the coiled flocculator to the sedimentation tube.
 Water flows up the sedimentation tube at a rate of 1.5 mm/s.
 This upflow velocity was used to calculate the necessary flow rate of water through the system.
 Calculations for the system flow rate can be found [here](https://github.com/AguaClara/fluoride/blob/master/SummerFluorideCalculations.md).
 Flocs are pumped from the sedimentation tube by a 1 rpm waste pump and exit through the floc weir.
 The treated water exits the sedimentation tube through the top where it flows to a sampling container.
 A sample is taken from the sampling container and the fluoride of the effluent water is measured by a fluoride probe.

 ![bench_setup](https://github.com/AguaClara/fluoride/blob/master/Summer%202018%20fluoride%20report/Bench%20setup.png?raw=true)
 Figure 1: The bench setup for the fluoride removal system.